Lung transplant surgeon

-The Transplant Center teams at Mayo Clinic's campuses in Arizona, Florida and Minnesota share the same high standards and a commitment to individualized care.
+The Transplant Center teams at Mayo Clinic's campuses in Florida and Minnesota share the same high standards and a commitment to individualized care.
 They work together to evaluate and treat people who may need a lung transplant.
 So you could be evaluated at one location and undergo surgery at another, if it's in your best interest.

 Innovative research.
 Mayo Clinic scientists and doctors are committed to expanding and sharing knowledge that makes transplants safer and improves patients' lives.
 For example, Mayo Clinic researchers explore the use of stem cell therapy in patients whose immune system rejects a transplant lung.
 In the future, Mayo Clinic may use regenerative cell therapy to repair donor lungs, making even more lungs available to people on donor waiting lists.